anywhichway/jsxdirect/README.md

 MIT

 # Release History (reverse chronological order)

+2018-07-10 v0.0.7 Improved event handler, e.g. onclick, parsing.
+Adjusted `${` so resolved variables when embedded in string and `{` when not.

 2018-07-06 v0.0.6 Removed @stolksdorf parser.
 Reduced minimized and gzipped size from 1.8K to 1.2K.